unkn-wn/motia/README.md

+## Environment variables

+This project uses Vite env files for Firebase configuration.

+1. Copy `.env.example` to `.env.local` and fill in values.
+2. Vite exposes variables prefixed with `VITE_` to the client code.

+Files:
+- `.env.example` – template with variable names.
+- `.env.local` – your local values (not committed).

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.